my-name-is-samael/BeamJoy/README.md

 ### Global and Sync

-- Toggle sync on Sun, Weather, Gravity, Simulation speed and Atmosphere temperature per hour.
+- Toggle sync for Sun, Weather, Gravity, Simulation speed, and Atmosphere temperature per hour.
-- Configure each settings for Sun, Weather, Gravity, Simulation speed and Atmosphere temperature per hour.
+- Configure settings for Sun, Weather, Gravity, Simulation speed, and Atmosphere temperature per hour.
-- Can play time in sync between all players
+- Play time can be synced between all players.
-- Prevent players to pause the simulation.
+- Prevent players from pausing the simulation.
-- Optimized map switcher (none of your modded map needs to be served to joining players and have them waiting before play).
+- Optimized map switcher (none of your modded maps need to be sent to joining players, avoiding delays before they can play).
-- Vote for map switch by players.
+- Players can vote to switch maps.
 - Reputation Level system (XP-like).
-Each player gain points driving and doing activities, highly customizable.
-The reputation level is not linked to any progression system but is only here to attribute rank to players.
+Players gain points for driving and completing activities.
+This is highly customizable and serves as a ranking system.
-- Complete internationalization (I have only validated EN and FR, so feel free to issue modifications on other langages).
+- Complete internationalization (validated only for EN and FR; feel free to submit modifications for other languages).
-- Modular permission system, allowing you to add groups and adjusting them.
+- Modular permission system allowing you to create groups and adjust permissions.
-- Customizable welcome message per langage.
+- Customizable welcome messages per language.
-- Chat entries when player join and left.
+- Chat entries for player joins and leaves.
-- Broadcast system to have messages shouted every specified delay by lang, highly customizable.
+- A broadcast system for customizable messages sent at specified intervals, by language.
-- Every server configuration can be changed in-game with the sufficient permissions, no configuration has to be made within files.
+- All server configurations can be changed in-game with sufficient permissions; no need for file-based configuration changes.
-- Toggleable Console, WorldEditor and NodeGrabber for your players (certain scenario are disabling some to avoid cheat)
+- Toggleable Console, WorldEditor, and NodeGrabber for your players (some scenarios disable these to prevent cheating).

 ### QoL

-- Reworked and toggleable player nametags, showing who's spectating, who's playing and idle vehicles.
-Props do not show Nametags and neither trailers if their owner is tracting them.
+- Reworked and toggleable player nametags, showing who is spectating, who is playing, and idle vehicles.
+Props do not display nametags, and trailers do not if their owner is towing them.
-- Reworked in-game chat with Rank or Reputation level.
+- Reworked in-game chat with Rank or Reputation level indicators.
-- Toggleable automatic headlights of night and day cycle.
+- Toggleable automatic headlights based on the day-night cycle.
 - Toggleable smooth free camera.
 - Precise FoV selector.
-- Ghost mode to avoid speeding player to crash into freshly (re)spawned players.
+- Ghost mode to prevent speeding players from crashing into newly spawned players.
-- Toggleable drift indicator on-screen.
+- Toggleable on-screen drift indicator.
-- Toggleable broadcast on big drifts.
+- Toggleable broadcast for big drifts.
-- Reputation rewards by drift length.
+- Reputation rewards based on drift length.
-- Almost all base game UI applications are working for each scenario.
+- Almost all base game UI applications work for each scenario.
 - BigMap missions are removed since they are unavailable on BeamMP.
-- Traffic spawning managed with per-group VehicleCap permission and preventing game softlock when missing permission.
+- Traffic spawning is managed with a per-group VehicleCap permission to prevent game softlock when permission is missing.
-- Preventing user activating their own mods and ruining your server experience.
+- Prevent users from activating their own mods and disrupting the server experience.
-- Second highly reactive vehicle selector, having all the base functionnalities but the preview images.
-Working with modded vehicles.
+- A secondary, highly responsive vehicle selector with all the base functionalities but without preview images (works with modded vehicles).
-- Complete theme editor for the windows for admins+ and selected players.
+- Complete theme editor for windows for admins and selected players.
 - Vehicle model blacklist to prevent their usage on your server (only staff can see and spawn them).
-- Specific permission to spawn trailer, and another to spawn props.
-Vehicles in a category you don't have the permission for will be hided in both vehicle selectors.
+- Specific permissions for spawning trailers and props.
+Vehicles in categories for which you lack permissions will be hidden in both vehicle selectors.
-- Built-in presets for game time (dusk noon, dawn, midnight) and weather (clear, cloudy, light rain, rainy, light snow and snowy).
+- Built-in presets for game time (dusk, noon, dawn, midnight) and weather (clear, cloudy, light rain, rainy, light snow, and snowy).
-- Toggleable preservation of fuel/energy when a vehicle is resetted, making gas stations and charging stations mandatory.
+- Toggleable preservation of fuel/energy when a vehicle is reset, making gas stations and charging stations essential.

 ### Facilities

-- Gas Stations and Charging Stations, with independant fuel types.
+- Gas Stations and Charging Stations, with independent fuel types.
-- Complete stations editor for admin+ and selected players.
+- Complete station editor for admins and selected players.
 - Garages to repair vehicles and refill NOS.
-- Complete garages editor for admin+ and selected players.
+- Complete garage editor for admins and selected players.
-- Working GPS to find gas stations, garages and players (and more within scenarii).
+- Working GPS to find gas stations, garages, and players (and more within scenarios).

 ### Moderation

 - Mute players.
-- Kick Players.
+- Kick players.
 - TempBan players.
-- Ban Players.
+- Ban players.
-- Players can vote to kick annoying griefers.
+- Players can vote to kick griefers.
-- Freeze specific player vehicle (all or specific vehicle).
+- Freeze specific player vehicles (all or specific ones).
-- Turn off and on specific player engine (all or specific vehicle).
+- Turn specific player engines on or off (all or specific vehicles).
-- Explode specific player vehicle (only specific vehicle).
+- Explode specific player vehicles.
-- Teleport Vehicle
+- Teleport vehicles.
-- Toggleable Nametags.
+- Toggleable nametags.
-- Toggleable quicktravel points in BigMap.
+- Toggleable quick travel points in BigMap.
-- Toggleable allowing players to create unicycles (walking)
+- Toggleable player unicycles (walking mode).
-- Toggleable whitelist (overrideable by staff)
+- Toggleable whitelist (overridable by staff).
-- By default, the default player group does not have the permission to spawn any vehicle, they are placed in a different list so moderators+ can promote them easily (to change that, change the **VehicleCap** of the *none* group)
+- By default, players in the "none" group do not have permission to spawn vehicles, allowing moderators to promote them easily (to change this, adjust the VehicleCap of the none group).
-- Anti idle unicycles system and anti unicycle spam system
+- Anti-idle unicycle and anti-unicycle spam systems.

-### Scenarii
+### Scenarios

 #### Races

-- Multiplayer races with leaderboard and time delta.
+- Multiplayer races with leaderboards and time delta.
-- Solo races with leaderboard and time delta.
+- Solo races with leaderboards and time delta.
-- Race editor for admins+ and selected players.
+- Race editor for admins and selected players.
-- Multiplayer race can be forced by staff or voted by players.
+- Multiplayer races can be forced by staff or voted for by players.
 - Working stands.
-- Multiple respawn strategies: All respawn types, no respawn (with a DNF counter), respawn to the last checkpoint.
+- Multiple respawn strategies: All respawn types, no respawn (with a DNF counter), respawn at the last checkpoint.
-- Working stand pit.
+- Working pit stands.
-- Players can use any vehicle, a specified model or a specified configuration, setted at the race launch
+- Players can use any vehicle, a specific model, or a specified configuration set at race launch.
-- Dynamic branching race mapping allowing shortcut or reroutes.
+- Dynamic branching race mapping allows shortcuts or reroutes.
-- Persistent record by race.
+- Persistent race records.
-- Reputation rewards for participating, winning races and beating records, highly customizable.
+- Reputation rewards for participation, winning races, and breaking records, highly customizable.
-- Own race time counter in realtime and flashing time when reaching a checkpoint with UI applications
+- Real-time race time counter with flashing time when reaching a checkpoint (UI applications).

 #### Hunter / CarHunt

-- Working hunter system where the fugitive and hunters cannot see other team's nametags.
+- Working hunter system where the fugitive and hunters cannot see each other's nametags.
-- The fugitive have to take the specified amount of checkpoint around the map without being taken down by hunters or it's own driving skills.
+- The fugitive must pass the specified checkpoints without being taken down by hunters or crashing.
-- Each hunters can reset it's own vehicle but will have a 10 seconds penalty before it can resume the chase.
+- Hunters can reset their vehicles but with a 10-second penalty before resuming the chase.
 - Vehicle configurations can be forced at launch.
-- Complete editor for starting positions (Hunters and Fugitive) and checkpoints for admins+ and selected players.
+- Complete editor for starting positions (Hunters and Fugitive) and checkpoints for admins and selected players.
-- Reputation rewards for participating and winners, highly customizable.
+- Reputation rewards for participation and winning, highly customizable.

 #### Deliveries

-- Vehicle deliveries (as present in the solo game).
+- Vehicle deliveries (as in the single-player game).
 - Package deliveries.
-- Package deliveries Together (all participant are delivering to the same destination at the same time).
+- Package deliveries together (all participants deliver to the same destination simultaneously).
-- Delivery points editor for admins+ and selected players.
+- Delivery points editor for admins and selected players.
 - Reputation rewards, highly customizable.
-- Customizable vehicle models blacklist for this scenario (by default *atv* and *citybus*)
+- Customizable vehicle blacklist for vehicle deliveries (by default *atv* and *citybus*).

 #### Bus Mission

-- Bus routes (as present in the solo game).
+- Bus routes (as in the single-player game).
 - Working UI applications.
-- Dynamic bus informations.
+- Dynamic bus information.
-- Bus route editor for admins+ and selected players.
+- Bus route editor for admins and selected players.
-- Reputation rewards by-kilometer driven, highly customizable.
+- Reputation rewards per kilometer driven, highly customizable.

 #### Speed Game

-- BattleRoyal-like game where players have to stay above the increasing minimum speed.
-Stay below for too long and you will explode.
+- Battle Royale-like game where players must stay above an increasing minimum speed or risk exploding.
-- Can be forced by staff or voted by players.
+- Can be forced by staff or voted for by players.
 - Reputation rewards, highly customizable.

 #### Destruction Derby

-- Battleroyal-like game where the last moving vehicle wins.
+- Battle Royale-like game where the last moving vehicle wins.
 - Can be launched with a lives amount setting.
-- Specific(s) vehicles model(s) can be set at launch to have a thematic game.
+- Specific vehicle models can be set at launch for thematic games.
-- Can have multiple arenas per map.
+- Multiple arenas per map.
-- Complete arenas and starting positions editor for admins+ and selected players.
+- Complete arena and starting positions editor for admins and selected players.
-- Reputation rewards for participating and winning, highly customizable.
+- Reputation rewards for participation and winning, highly customizable.

 ### Tech

-- Built-in developer-friendly framework for scenarii amd events
+- Built-in developer-friendly framework for scenarios and events.
-- Improved communication limits between server and clients
+- Improved communication limits between server and clients.
-- Per-feature managers
+- Per-feature managers.
-- Built-in developer-friendly window drawing system (builders)
+- Built-in developer-friendly window drawing system (builders).
-- Per-model cache system with auto-requesting on change feature
+- Per-model cache system with auto-requesting on changes.
-- Internationalization system for clients, server and from-server-communications
+- Internationalization system for clients, server, and server-client communications.
-- File-system DAO layer easily replaceable to migrate onto (No)SQL Database systems
+- File-system DAO layer easily replaceable to migrate to (No)SQL database systems.

 ## How to install

-- Install your BeamMP server ([BeamMP Server Download](https://beammp.com)) and configure it (at least your *AuthKey*)
+- Install your BeamMP server ([BeamMP Server Download](https://beammp.com)) and configure it (at least your *AuthKey*).
-- Launch your server once to initialize files
+- Launch your server once to initialize files.
-- Download the last version of the mod ([Mod Releases](https://github.com/my-name-is-samael/beamjoy/releases/tag/Full))
+- Download the last version of the mod ([Mod Releases](https://github.com/my-name-is-samael/beamjoy/releases/tag/Full)).
-- Unzip the mod archive in your server's *Resources* folder
+- Unzip the mod archive in your server's *Resources* folder.
-- Connect your game to your server
+- Connect your game to your server.
-- Type in the server console `bj setgroup <your_playername> owner` to gain permissions (*your_playername* is not case-sensitive and can be a subpart of your actual playername)
+- Type in the server console `bj setgroup <your_playername> owner` to gain permissions

+(*your_playername* is not case-sensitive and can be a subpart of your actual playername).

 ## How to add a modded map to your server

-- Be sure to have the permission *SetMaps*
+- Ensure to have the permission *SetMaps*.
-- Place the map archive in your server's *Resources* folder (not in *Client* nor *Server* folders)
+- Place the map archive in your server's *Resources* folder (not in *Client* or *Server* folders).
-- In game, navigate to *Config* Menu > *Server* > *Maps Labels*
+- In-game, navigate to *Config* Menu > *Server* > *Maps Labels*.
-- At the bottom, fill the *Tech Name* (name of the folder inside the archive), the *Map Label* (the label you want your players to see) and the *Archive Full Name* (including the extension) : ie. "ks_spa", "SPA Francorchamps", "ks_spa_v20230929.zip"
+- At the bottom, fill in the *Tech Name* (name of the folder inside the archive), the *Map Label* (the label you want players to see) and the *Archive Full Name* (including the extension), e.g., "ks_spa", "SPA Francorchamps", "ks_spa_v20230929.zip".
-- Click on the green *Save* button
+- Click the green *Save* button.
-- Now your map will be present in the map switcher area and the map vote area
+- Your map will no appear in the map switcher and map vote areas.

-The purpose of the optimized map switcher is to only have the current modded map sended to joining players and not having all your idle modded maps sended.
+The optimized map switcher only sends the current modded map to joining players, not all idle modded maps.

-**Caution** : When switching from or to a modded map, the server will restart itself, so please take your precautions to have an active reboot system for your server
+**Caution** : When switching to or from a modded map, the server will restart.
+Ensure you have an active reboot system for your server.

 ## How to install basegame maps data

-- Download the data archive (Coming Soon...)
+- Download the data archive (Coming Soon...).
-- Extract it in the folder *Resources/Server/BeamJoyData/db/scenarii/*
+- Extract it to the *Resources/Server/BeamJoyData/db/scenarii/* folder.
-- Restart the server
+- Restart the server.
-- Now you have all basegame maps scenarii and facilities available for your players
+- All basegame maps, scenarios, and facilities will now be available for players.

-## How to set or add langage to your server
+## How to set or add a language to your server

-The mod is packed with EN, FR, DE, IT, ES, PT and RU langages.
+The mod is packed with EN, FR, DE, IT, ES, PT and RU languages.

+To remove languages:
-If you want to remove some, go to the folder *Resources/Server/BeamJoyCore/lang* and remove the files you dont want.
+- Go to the folder *Resources/Server/BeamJoyCore/lang* and delete the files you dont want.
-Then update the file *Resources/Server/BeamJoyData/db/bjc.json* to remove any instance of those removed langages in:
+- Update the *Resources/Server/BeamJoyData/db/bjc.json* file to remove any instances of those languages in:
     - Server.Lang
     - Server.Broadcasts
     - Server.WelcomeMessage

-If you want to add your langage:
+To add new language:
-- In the BeamNG main menu, open the console and type `dump(Lua:getSelectedLanguage())`
+- In the BeamNG main menu, open the console and type `dump(Lua:getSelectedLanguage())`.
-- You should get a result as *en_EN*
-- Your JSON file will be named with the part before the underscore and you have to lowercase it (for instance, *Tr_UI* will get you a file named *tr.json*)
+- You should get a result like *"en_EN"*.
+Name your future JSON file using the part before the underscore, converted to lowercase (e.g., *"Tr_UI"* becomes *tr.json*).
-- Your can copy the file *Resources/Server/BeamJoyCore/lang/en.json* with the name you determined in the previous step, in the same folder
+- Copy *Resources/Server/BeamJoyCore/lang/en.json* and rename it with the new name from the previous step.
-- You can translate your freshly created file but remember only to change the values but not the keys, and also not to change variables between braces (**{** and **}**) in values
+- Translate the newly created file, but only change the values, not the keys, and do not modify variables between braces (**{** and **}**) in values.

-If you want to update some labels:
+To update labels:
-- Find your langage file in *Resources/Server/BeamJoyCore/lang*
+- Find your language file in *Resources/Server/BeamJoyCore/lang*.
-- As warned in the previous part, do not change the keys or variables between braces (**{** and **}**) in values
+- As mentioned earlier, do not change keys or variables between braces (**{** and **}**) in values.

 ## Video tutorials